FlaviaBulad/drivenpass-api/README.md

 ## Route <span style="color:red"> **DELETE** </span>/safeNotes/:id

-This route passes as information the id of a specific note through the route.
-The intent is to delete the information from a piece of data.
+Deletes a specific note by id.

-A successful request will return a status confirmation and the register will be deleted from database.
+#

-# Wifi Routes
+# 🌐 Wifi Routes
 ## Route <span style="color:yellow"> **POST** </span>/wifi

-This route has the function of adding wifi network information.
+This route register wifi data.

-The Body of the request should be in the following format:
+The request body should be in the following format:

 ```json
 {